Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/23_Infrared_Remote.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “23.2_Control_LED_through_Infrared_Remote”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Control_LED_through_Infrared_Remote”.
 Select “irrecvdata.py”, right click your mouse to select “Upload to /”, wait for “irrecvdata.py” to be uploaded to ESP32-S3 and then double click “Control_LED_through_Infrared_Remote.py”.

 Control_LED_through_Infrared_Remote
 --------------------------------------------